DGuhr/keycloak-spicedb-eventlistener/README.md

 1) extended to (experimentally) handle "add group" events
 2) extended to (experimentally) handle "group membership" events
 3) using ChatGPT to create myself a user generation script for keycloak.
 More about that [here](https://github.com/DGuhr/keycloak-spicedb-eventlistener/blob/main/CHATGPT_GENERATOR.md)
+4) refactor initial schema creation, use spicedb and schema.yml directly instead of doing it codewise.